 Tom didn’t care.
 He was crazy about Pat and determined to give her everything she wanted.
-So despite the payment being a strain on the household budget, the couple purchased a Zebulon, Georgia, 52-acre farm with a gorgeous old home Pat named Tara and set about their life raising Morgan horses.
-The heavily mortgaged estate was quite the attraction, even earning a visit from then Georgia governor Jimmy Carter.
+So despite the payment being a strain on the household budget, the couple purchased a 52-acre farm in Zebulon, Georgia, with a gorgeous old home Pat named Tara and set about their life raising Morgan horses.
+The heavily mortgaged estate was quite the attraction, even earning a visit from then-governor Jimmy Carter.

 Woman With a Vengeance

-Walter and Carolyn were so disgusted with their son and his decisions, they made the decision to remove him from their lives and their wills.
+Walter and Carolyn were so disgusted with their son and his decisions that they removed him from their lives and their wills.
 Instead of Tom inheriting his parent's estate, his son and ex-wife would instead.

 Pat was outraged.
-Nobody, especially not Tom’s parents, were going to stand in the way of getting the money she saw as being rightfully hers.
+Nobody, especially not Tom’s parents, was going to stand in the way of getting the money she saw as being rightfully hers.

 Tom was outraged and was intent on confronting his father.
 Pat, however, insisted he not.
 She agreed to a restraining order instead.
 A couple of weeks after the order was granted, Pat told Tom she’d heard rumors Walter intended to kill Tom.